ARCCA/An-Introduction-to-Linux-Shell-Scripting/_episodes/04-arithmetic-and-arrays.md

 - "We can find the size of a Bash array with the construct **${#ArrayName[@]}**"
 ---

-## Bash Variables
+## **Bash** Variables
-Before going into detail about how to perform arithmetic operations and define arrays in Bash, it would be useful to do a quick recap of how variables are used in Bash.
-As in other languages, Bash variables allow the script's author to refer to data by a label.
-In Bash this assignment is performed using the **=** symbol: We can display this using the command line using the export command to set the variable.
+Before going into detail about how to perform arithmetic operations and define arrays in **Bash**, it would be useful to do a quick recap of how variables are used in **Bash**.
+As in other languages, **Bash** variables allow the script's author to refer to data by a label.
+In **Bash** this assignment is performed using the `=`
+symbol: We can display this using the command line using the export command to set the variable.
 <pre style="color: silver; background: black;">
 $ export MYTEXT=‘Hello’
 </pre>

 The contents of a variable can then be obtained by a process called dereferencing or variable substitution.
 To return the value assigned to a variable, prefix the label using the $ symbol, i.e:
 <pre style="color: silver; background: black;">
 $ echo $MYTEXT
 Hello
 </pre>

-> ## More on Bash variables
+> ## More on **Bash** variables
-> If you are familiar with a language like C++ or Fortran, where variables have explicit types such as integers or characters, you may be surprised that the contents of a Bash variable may be assigned with no declaration or preamble.
-This is because Bash is what is known as an untyped language.
-Essentially, all variables are stored as strings and the contents is treated differently depending on context.
-So, for example, if I try and print the contents of a variable as above using the echo command, Bash treats it like a text string.
-If I try and multiply it by 2 then Bash will treat it as a number.
+> If you are familiar with a language like C++ or Fortran, where variables have
+> explicit types such as integers or characters, you may be surprised that the
+> contents of a **Bash** variable may be assigned with no declaration or preamble.
+> This is because **Bash** is what is known as an untyped language.
+Essentially, all
+> variables are stored as strings and the contents is treated differently depending
+> on context.
+So, for example, if I try and print the contents of a variable as above
+> using the `echo` command, **Bash** treats it like a text string.
+If I try and
+> multiply it by 2 then **Bash** will treat it as a number.
 >
-> Needless to say, whilst this can simplify the process of creating and assigning variables, it requires the author to be more careful in how variables are treated, as multiplying a string by 2 will not produce an error as it would when using a strongly typed language.
+> Needless to say, whilst this can simplify the process of creating and assigning
+> variables, it requires the author to be more careful in how variables are treated,
+> as multiplying a string by 2 will not produce an error as it would when using a
+> strongly typed language.
 {: .callout}

 ## Arithmetic Expansion
-Now we know that Bash treats variables according to context, let's see how we can perform arithmetic operations whereby Bash regards the contents as a number.
-The format for the Bash arithmetic expansion is:
+Now we know that **Bash** treats variables according to context, let's see how we can perform arithmetic operations whereby **Bash** regards the contents as a number.
+The format for the **Bash** arithmetic expansion is:
 ~~~
 $(( arithmetic expression ))
 ~~~